Malaysian Dreamgirl: Show format

-The first season of Malaysian Dreamgirl starts with 12 contestants.
+Each season of Malaysian Dreamgirl starts with a nationwide auditions to find 12 contestants to competed.
 The participants will have to outshine each other on the catwalk fashion shows, photo shoots, self-make up and self-styling assignments whilst living together for 10 weeks.
 Makeovers are administered to contestants early in the season.

 Each 2 episode of Malaysian Dreamgirl covers the events of roughly a week of real time, and features a fashion challenge or photo shoot and the elimination of one or more contestants.
 Usually, on the Saturdays episodes, means that the starting of each new week, except for Episode 2, it was an Audition episode; and on Thursdays episode means that one contestant is going to be eliminated, except for Episode 1 and 3, because Episode 1 is an Audition episode, as for Episode 3, voting are not opened yet, as for Episode 5, 2 girls were eliminated.
 Elimination of one or more contestants are based on publics' votes.

-As of Season 1, the panel includes model, actress, and former beauty queen, Elaine Daly, celebrity blogger, Kenny Sia and fashion stylist Lim Jimmy.
-For Season 2, the current panel includes Elaine Daly, Lim Jimmy, founder of AndrewsModel, Andrew Tan, and founder of the beauty product 'Beautilicous', Julie Wong.
+As of season 1, the experts includes model, actress & former beauty queen Elaine Daly, celebrity blogger Kenny Sia, and fashion stylist Lim Jimmy.
+For season 2, the experts includes Elaine Daly, Lim Jimmy, founder of the beauty product "Beautilicous" Julie Wong, and Andrew Tan, founder of Andrews Model.
 Each episode is usually associated with a theme in the world of modeling, such as dealing with the press in interviews or appearing in a runway show.

 An episode usually begins with the contestants receiving training in an area concurrent with the week's theme.
 For example, contestants may get coached in runway walking, improvisational acting, or applying make-up to suit various occasions.
 A related challenge soon follows, such as a mock runway show or interview, and a winner is chosen by a judge.
 She receives some prize, such as clothing, portfolio expanding, a night out, or an advantage at the next photo shoot, and she is usually allowed to share the benefits with a certain number of other contestants of her choice.

 The next segment is a photo shoot, and each contestant's performance will reflect heavily on her judging for that week.
-Each season features photo shoots such as lingerie shots, beauty shots.
+Each season features photo shoots such as lingerie shots or beauty shots.

 The final segment of each odd number episode is judging.
 Each contestant's photo is then shown and evaluated by the judging panel.
-The elimination process is ceremonious, as Sazzy/Daly announced last three/five contestants who have called their name as "the bottom three/five", and Sazzy critiques each one before revealing which of the one/three contestants has been eliminated.
-However, there have been three exceptions, as a non-elimination, and the original eliminee was saved by another contestant's decision to quit.
+The elimination process is ceremonious, as least three contestants will be announced as "the bottom", and each one will received critiques before revealing which contestants has been eliminated.
+However, there have been exceptions as a non-elimination or the original eliminee was saved by another contestant's decision to quit.